 The cures of various diseases through medicinal plants are attributed to the extensive knowledge of the curanderos and curanderas, who have dedicated many years of preparation and learning.
 In addition, their training has inherited knowledge from their ancestors, such as grandparents and community sages.
 In their practices, Yine practitioners use a variety of resources, including bark, seeds, plants and icaros (medicinal songs).

-Among the plants most used by the Yine people are; Toe, Ayahuasca, Piripiri, Matico, Sacha Garlic, bark of various trees, among others.
+Among the plants most used by the Yine people are: Toe, Ayahuasca, Piripiri, Matico, Ajo Sacha, and the bark of various trees among others.

 In a conversation with Mikal, she tells us about the properties and use of Piripiri, also known as camalegi.
 This becomes relevant in a context of conflict and contact with the Mashco Piro people in isolation: